irishgeeks/seasons-geekings-infopack/README.md

 All funds raised here will go directly to this great cause.

-🙏 We hope that you and your techie community can help us by donating whatever you can via [iDonate](https://www.idonate.ie/fundraiser/IrishGeeks).
+🙏 Help by donating whatever you can via [iDonate](https://www.idonate.ie/fundraiser/IrishGeeks).
 All donations are processed securely.

 🌈 Please find the banner and logo in this repo for your help is spreading the word to your community.